zhengxingXue/Interactive-Lab-Hub/Lab 2/README.md

 \*\*\***Take a video of your PiClock.**\*\*\*

+The left eye represents the current second, and the right eye represents the current minute.

 https://user-images.githubusercontent.com/61882479/134104527-57f7827d-3d34-4952-900d-5ccf5eb1a8ee.mov

+Press the top button will add/remove a tooth to the 'clock face'

+Press the bottom button will show the current time in digital format, which can be used for debugging or for users to get used to the representation.

 ## Part G.
 ## Sketch and brainstorm further interactions and features you would like for your clock for Part 2.